-Highwood Pass is a high mountain pass at an elevation of 2.217m (7,273ft) above the sea level, located in Kananaskis Country, Alberta, Canada.
+Highwood Pass is a high mountain pass at an elevation of 2.217m (7,273ft) above the sea level, located in Kananaskis Country, in Alberta province of Western Canada.
 It’s said to be the highest paved road in the country.

 Is the Highwood Pass open?

 Nestled in Alberta’s Rocky Mountain Front Ranges, this road is usually closed from Dec 1through June 15, due to very high snowfall and for the migration of wildlife.
 The summit is just about at the tree line, which means the surrounding area is one of the most accessible alpine areas in the Canadian Rockies.
 The summit of the pass is notoriously windy, and mountain weather changes quickly.

 Adverse weather conditions are common.
 Ice and snow can be on the way.
 The road is steep, hitting a 7% of maximum gradient through some of the ramps.
 Be prepared to encounter bears.

 How long does it take to drive Highwood Pass?